AlixPartners sues consultants who jumped to McKinsey

 Naumann allegedly forwarded numerous documents to his Yahoo! email account in the days prior to his departure.
 These included salary and bonus information for Alix consultants, client pitches and AlixPartners’ revenue parameters for Asia, which was sent to him from the firm’s chief executive, Fred Crawford.
 Crawford instructed Naumann not to share it with anyone, according to the lawsuit.

-Naumann was so busy forwarding information to his personal email account, according to the lawsuit, that he lost track of what he had and took some reports more than once.
+Naumann was so busy forwarding information to his personal email account that the lawsuit alleges he lost track of what he had and took some reports more than once.

-“Mr. Naumann appeared to be making a frantic effort to steal whatever documents he could before he left AlixPartners,” the lawsuit said.
+“Mr. Naumann appeared to be making a frantic effort to steal whatever documents he could before he left AlixPartners,” said the lawsuit.

 Thompson joined Alix’s Hong Kong office in May 2011 after stints with oil producer Rubicon Offshore International, as chief restructuring officer, and the Harmony Capital Partners hedge fund.
 Naumann joined Alix in 2007 in Shanghai.